How Brooks Koepka went from a 'golf dork' to a golf trendsetter

 "The first time I tested these shoes I jokingly told the team that if I were asked to do the NFL combine, these would be the shoes I’d wear for the vertical," Koepka said.
 "With a driver in my hand, the energy return I feel from the Zoom Air and REACT cushioning has given me more speed through impact."

-From rigorous on-course traction tests to a nearly three-hour style brainstorm at a tiki bar with the Nike team, Kopeka was at the reigns with every new piece of the shoe added.
+From rigorous on-course traction tests to a nearly three-hour style brainstorm at a tiki bar with the Nike team, Kopeka was at the reins with every new piece of the shoe added.

 Koepka was meticulous in the process and often surprised the team with inventive ways to test the shoe including quick sprints up to elevated tee boxes, hitting shots with one foot on a sprinkler head and even walking through a cart barn to evaluate the grip performance on wet concrete.
 It was also important to him that the shoe left no impact on the greens when he crouches down to read a putt or shifts weight onto one foot while grabbing the ball out of the hole, no detail was too small.